 High-capacity signalling is highly desirable in enabling the Rowville line to proceed, but as we have seen above it is not essential – particularly if there is a longer term plan to introduce it as peak patronage grows further in the next decade.
 The opportunity exists now for the State Government to undertake planning and construction of the Rowville line in parallel with the Dandenong works.

-In short, there are no technical reasons why the completion date of the Dandenong corridor upgrade is not also the commencement date for train services to Rowville; merely political ones (beginning with the Federal Government’s ideological refusal to fund urban public transport).
+In short, there are no technical reasons why Rowville train services could not commence prior to Metro Tunnel completion; merely political ones (beginning with the Federal Government’s ideological reluctance to fund urban public transport).

 Last modified: 14 February 2018